Blank1g/todo-project/README.md

 > Chrome DevTools
 67. process.nextTick() vs setImmediate().
 > - process.nextTick() schedules a callback to be invoked in the same phase of the event loop, before the next I/O operation. <br />
-> - setImmediate() schedules a callback to be invoked in the next iteration of the event loop, after I/O operations. <br />
+> - setImmediate() schedules a callback to be invoked in the next iteration of the event loop, after I/O operations. <br />\
+68. Clustering?
+>   Clustering in Node.js involves creating multiple worker processes that share the incoming workload.
+Each worker process runs in its own event loop, utilizing the available CPU cores.
+The master process manages the worker processes, distributes incoming requests, and handles process failures.

 Preparing with help of the [Node JS Interview Masterclass: Top 200 Questions](https://www.udemy.com/course/node-js-interview-masterclass-top-200-questions-with-pdf/?couponCode=ST10MT8624)